The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: Universal Approximation via KST

-To establish the rate of convergence for Theorem~\ref{SM15}, we introduce a new concept.
-For each continuous function $f\in C([0, 1]^d)$, let $g_f$ be the K-outer function associated with $f$.
-Let
+To establish the rate of convergence for Theorem~\ref{SM15}, we introduce a new concept called Kolmogorov-Lipschitz (KL) continuity.
+For each continuous function $f\in C([0, 1]^d)$, let $g_f$ be the outer function associated with $f$.
+We define

-be the class of K-Lipschitz continuous functions.
-Note that when $f$ is a constant, its K-outer function $g=\frac{1}{d+1}f$ is also constant (cf. \cite{B08}) and hence, is Lipschitz continuous.
+be the class of Kolmogorov-Lipschitz (KL) continuous functions.
+Note that when $f$ is a constant, its outer function $g=\frac{1}{d+1}f$ is also constant (cf. \cite{B08}) and hence, is Lipschitz continuous.
 That is, the function class KL is not empty.
-On the other hand, we can use any univariate Lipschitz continuous function $g$ such as $g(t)=Ct, g(t)=\sin(Ct), g(t)=\exp(-Ct)$, $g(t)=\sin(Ct^2/2)$, etc.. over $[0, d]$ to define a multivariate function $f$ by using the formula (\ref{repres}) of KST, where $C$ is any constant.
-Then these newly defined $f$ are continuous over $[0, 1]^d$ and are belong to the function class KL.
-It is easy to see that the class KL is dense in $C([0,1]^d)$ by Weierstrass approximation theorem.
-See Lemma~\ref{LS23} below.
-For another example, let $g(t)$ be a B-spline function of degree $k\ge 1$, the associated multivariate function is in KL.
-We shall use such B-spline functions for the K-outer function $g$ approximation in a later section.
+Furthermore, we can use any univariate Lipschitz continuous function $g$ such as $g(t)=Ct, g(t)=\sin(Ct), g(t)=\exp(-Ct)$, $g(t)=\sin(Ct^2/2)$, etc.. over $[0, d]$ to define a multivariate function $f$ by using the formula (\ref{repres}) of KST, where $C$ is any constant.
+Then these newly defined $f$ are continuous over $[0, 1]^d$, and belong to the function class KL with Lipschitz constant $C$ which is independent of the dimensionality $d$.

+On the other hand, we can use $g(t)=t^d$ or $g(t)=t^{d^d}$ or $g(t)=\sin(d^d t\pi)$ over $[0, d]$ to define a multivariate continuous function by the KST formula (\ref{repres}) in $C[0, 1]^d)$.
+These functions either grow exponentially when $d\ge 3$ is large or oscillate very quickly that spoil the fun of constructing an approximation scheme which overcomes the curse of dimensionality.
+In general, such pathological functions will seldom appear in practice.
+For practical purposes, we shall restrict some classes of multidimensional functions to avoid these pathological functions.
+To do so, we let $\bigcup_{d=2}^\infty C([0, 1]^d)$ be the algebraic union of these continuous function spaces $C([0, 1]^d)$'s.
+Note that any function in $C([0,1]^d)$ can be extended naturally to be a function in $C([0,1]^{d+1})$ and hence, can be extended to be a continuous function in infinitely many variables.
+Hence, we define by